Skip to content

 • local-latest: uses local latest images and local-friendly pull policies for Nexent application images

 Kubernetes uses the same deploy/env/.env file as Docker.
-Existing deploy/env/.env is kept as-is.
-If it does not exist, the deploy scripts first reuse docker/.env, then fall back to deploy/env/.env.example.
+Before every deployment, existing values, comments, and old variables are preserved while variables newly introduced by the current deploy/env/.env.example are appended.
+If .env does not exist, the scripts first reuse legacy docker/.env, then fall back to the current template.
+A readable .env.example is required.

 After a successful deployment, non-sensitive choices are saved to deploy/k8s/deploy.options.
 The next interactive deployment can reuse the local config or run a full reconfiguration.